-- Coordinate the emergency repair and restoration of the transportation network. - Provide logistical transportation of evacuees, personnel, equipment, materials and supplies.
-Partner with law enforcement (ESF 13). - Coordinate the emergency repair and restoration of the transportation network. - Provide logistical transportation of evacuees, personnel, equipment, materials and supplies. - Partner with law enforcement (ESF 13) efforts to monitor, control and coordinate traffic.
-Coordinate efforts to: - Address the coordination of assessments of energy and water/wastewater systems, components and utilities for damage, operability, supply, demand and the requirements to restore such systems. - Coordinate engineering and construction management support for response and recovery operations. - Prioritize and initiate emergency work to clear debris and obstructions from emergency transportation routes and removal of debris from public property.

-- Address the provision of temporary emergency power generation capabilities and/or water and wastewater facilities to support critical facilities and equipment until permanent restoration is accomplished. - Coordinate emergency fuel support for transportation operations (ESF 12).
+ESF 1 ESF 3 ESF 12 Transportation Public Works Energy snow and ice removal and debris management. • Coordinate the emergency repair and restoration of the transportation network. • Provide logistical transportation of evacuees, personnel, equipment, materials and supplies. • Partner with law enforcement (ESF 13). snow and ice removal and debris management. • Coordinate the emergency repair and restoration of the transportation network. • Provide logistical transportation of evacuees, personnel, equipment, materials and supplies. • Partner with law enforcement (ESF 13) efforts to monitor, control and coordinate traffic.
+Coordinate efforts to: • Address the coordination of assessments of energy and water/wastewater systems, components and utilities for damage, operability, supply, demand and the requirements to restore such systems. • Coordinate engineering and construction management support for response and recovery operations. • Prioritize and initiate emergency work to clear debris and obstructions from emergency transportation routes and removal of debris from public property. water or wastewater facilities and infrastructure. • Address the provision of temporary emergency power generation capabilities and/or water and wastewater facilities to support critical facilities and equipment until permanent restoration is accomplished. • Coordinate emergency fuel support for transportation operations (ESF 12).
+Community Development Community Development Community Development

-Community Development

-Community Development

-Community Development